The 2021-2022 student application is open. Application deadline is 11:59pm (Moscow Time), November 30, 2020

 - copy of academic transcripts in Russian.
 First-year undergraduate students can submit the high school certificate (аттестат с оценками).
 Second and third year students will submit university transcripts (справка об успеваемости).

-- translated copies of the university transcripts in English.
+- translated copies of the academic transcripts in English.

 - essay describing your interest in the YEAR program.